-As Seattle temperatures rise into the 80s, it certainly feels like summer and that means you want to break out your flip flops.
+As Seattle temperatures rise, it certainly feels like summer and that means you want to break out your flip flops.
 In the last few years flip flops have become a fashion statement.
 Teens and adults alike can be seen wearing them at the beach, the mall, and while strolling around Green Lake.

-Unfortunately many women don't know how to wear these colorful kicks without killing their feet.
-As a Seattle podiatrist I see all kinds of problems as a result of my patients wearing flip flops for extended periods of time.
+Unfortunately many people don't know how to wear these colorful kicks without killing their feet.
+As a Seattle podiatrist I see all kinds of foot problems from patients wearing flip flops for extended periods of time.
 Think blisters, worsening bunions, hammertoes, Achilles tendonitis, neuromas, heel pain or sprained ankles.
-You could even fall flat on your face like Brad Pitt did this past April while running up some stairs in his flip flops.

 Flip flops were never intended to be worn everywhere and anywhere all day long.
 But if you choose to wear them, follow these tips:

 - Buy flip flops with a leather footbed

 When it comes to flip flops leather is best.
 It will minimize blisters and other problems with irritation.

 Flip flops with arch support are much better then flat, flat, flipflops.
 We recommend the Vionic Wave Toe Post Sandal.

 Flimsy flip flops wear out quickly.
 Buy new ones each year.